Buena Vista, GA: Is Your Property Tax Assessment Too High? (2026)

 Buena Vista is the Marion County seat, where the median home value of roughly $81,000 falls nearly half below the county figure.
 That gap should show up in your assessment -- and if it doesn't, you have every right to appeal.

-How Much Can You Save in Buena Vista?
+How much can you save in Buena Vista?

 Based on a combined tax rate of 2.324%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Buena Vista home ($80,900 down by $8,090) would save approximately $75 per year - or $225 over three years with the 299c freeze.
+A 10% reduction on the median Buena Vista home ($80,900 down by $8,090) would save approximately $75 per year, or $225 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Buena Vista is $1,130, based on Census ACS 2024 data.
+The median annual property tax bill in Buena Vista is $1,130.
 Using Marion County's millage rate of 2.324%, the computed tax on the median home ($80,900) is approximately $752.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Buena Vista property tax?